-The company has a publicly available policy statement committing it to remedy the adverse impacts on individuals and workers and communities that it has caused or contributed to AND the company expects its suppliers to make this commitment.
+The company has a publicly available policy statement committing it to remedy the adverse impacts on individuals and workers and communities that it has caused or contributed to AND the company expects its extractive business partners to make this commitment.

-The company's publicly available policy statement also commits it to collaborating with judicial or non-judicial mechanisms to provide access to remedy AND the policy statement includes a commitment to work with suppliers to remedy adverse impacts which are directly linked to the company's operations, products or services.
+The company's publicly available policy statement also commits it to collaborating with judicial or non-judicial mechanisms to provide access to remedy AND the policy statement includes a commitment to work with extractive business partners to remedy adverse impacts which are directly linked to the company's operations, products or services.